arijitsinha80/hid-sp18-405/notebook.md

 * 2018/02/15 Installed and started using JabRef
 * 2018/02/18 Worked on the Rasperry Pi's at Smith Research Center with Bertolt
 * 2018/02/25 Worked on the Rasperry Pi's at Smith Research Center with Bertolt, focused on DHCP server setup
+* 2018/03/04 Figured out how to make a setup.py file to install my python package for the Swagger assignment
+* 2018/03/04 Make the Swagger Service reproducible by creating make files

 # Writing